 This stretch usually offers Impressive views of Wing-snapping, Croaking and Stout Cisticolas, flocks of White-winged Widowbird, White-headed Barbet, Pin-tailed Whydah, Moustached Grass-Warbler, Broad-tailed Grassbird, Greater-painted Snipe, Malagasy Pond-Heron, Red-shouldered Cuckoo-shrike, Scaly and Red-necked Francolins.

-Generally at this time of the trip, desire to see the big game will be high, we will be having good chances for African Bush Elephants, Leopards and Lions in the trees.
+Generally, at this time of the trip, the desire to see the big game will be high, and we will be having good chances for African Bush Elephants, Leopards and Lions in the trees.

 DAY 11 Uganda Rwanda Birding Tour: Uganda Birdwatching Tour of Queen Elizabeth National Park